Welcome to Alpha!

 Alpha Session Information

 The response to our first Alpha registration weekend was overwhelming... the Holy Spirit is on the move at St. Gerald!
-The first session of Alpha started August 27.
-The second Alpha session will start January 28 and we have a large number of registrants for that session as well.
-We want everyone to experience Alpha... check this page from time to time to learn more and for your opportunity to be a part of Alpha.
+We completed our first session in December.
+The second Alpha session started January 28.
+We want everyone to experience Alpha... check this page from time to time to learn more and for your opportunity to be a part of our next Alpha.

 Why am I here?
 Is there more to life than this?